 Imagine you own a clothing store at a fixed location.
-As the owner, you are liable for both injury and property damage suffered on your premises as a result of your negligence.
+As the owner, you are liable for both injury and property damage suffered on the premises as a result of your negligence should an accident occur.

 Imagine you own a window washing service.
-As a result, you would conduct business at multiple locations you don’t necessarily own.
-This is where Operations coverage is necessary.
+As a result, you would conduct business at multiple locations you don’t necessarily own, but instead travel to the other offices or businesses that buy your services.
+This is where operations coverage is necessary.

 Perhaps you are washing the fifth floor windows while strapped to the building.
 If you were to drop a bucket of water and hit someone on the head, you would be liable for the resulting injuries caused to the individual.

 Operations coverage would be triggered by the resulting claim for bodily injury.
 Of course, there are multiple businesses in which both coverage types are necessary.
 This one in particular helps if you don’t own the property that you’re working at, but you are involved in an accident of some sort while on the premises.
 It wouldn’t fall to the business owners because you’re the one who was involved, and you’re not employed by whomever hired you for your services.

 An example of this may be the ownership of a landscaping company.
 You might have a fixed location where you sell lawn maintenance equipment, while also performing actual landscaping at multiple locations.

 Read more: Liability vs. Medical Payments Coverage